fcorella/2F-crypto-authn-demo/README.md

 The backend runs under Nodejs and uses a MySQL database.
 The [Pomcor JavaScript Cryptographic Library (PJCL)](https://github.com/fcorella/pjcl) is used on the frontend and the backend.
-A deterministic random bit generator (DRBG) initialized with entropy sources is used to generate random bits for various purposes (ECDSA signature, authentication challenge, etc.) and the same DRBG initialized with the seed is used to generate the extended key pair (ECDSA key pair generation, random generation of the secret salt).
+A [deterministic random bit generator (DRBG)](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90Ar1.pdf) <i>initialized with entropy sources</i> is used to generate random bits for various purposes (ECDSA signature, authentication challenge, etc.) while <i>the same DRBG initialized with the seed</i> is used to generate the extended key pair (ECDSA key pair generation and random generation of the secret salt).

 ## How to run the demo